Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

       })
     }),
   ),
   caption: [Training history for the CNN.
 The dataset used was a combination of all measurement data generated by all available quantum computers and simulators.
 Only data from measurement step 1 has been used for training with a window size of 2000.
-These charts show, that validation accuracy (left graph) and validation loss (right graph) don't improve significantly after 50 to 100 epochs of training.]
+These charts show that validation accuracy (left graph) and validation loss (right graph) do not improve significantly after 50 to 100 training epochs.]
 ) <cnn-training-step-1>

 #v(15pt)